Miami Gardens, Florida: Police

 The Miami Gardens Police Department is the lead law enforcement agency for the 110,000 residents living within the city's 20 sqmi.
 The department operates under a unified command structure with its headquarters located at 1020 NW 163 Drive, Miami Gardens, Florida 33169.
-The department became operational on Sunday, December 16, 2007 with 159 sworn officers.
+The department became operational on Sunday, December 16, 2007, with 159 sworn officers.
 Since then, the department has grown to 259 members consisting of 201 sworn positions with 58 non-sworn support positions.

-Police controversy
+Police incidents and concerns

 In 2013, law enforcement abuses were alleged regarding the Miami Gardens Police Department by several news outlets.
 The abuses were first uncovered when it became public that a convenience store employee, Earl Sampson was arrested 27 times for trespassing, while working at and around the store at which he was employed.
 Video evidence was gathered by the owner of the store, Ali Saleh, showing Miami Garden police involved in clear and repeated misconduct involving his employee, and customers.
 According to the Miami Herald's Julie K. Brown: "The videos show, among other things, cops stopping citizens, questioning them, aggressively searching them and arresting them for trespassing when they have permission to be on the premises".
 It appeared Sampson had been arrested in this way due to police quotas, a department culture, and that Sampson was easy to arrest.
 Sampson always pleaded guilty so they would let him out almost immediately, with one exception where he pleaded not guilty, and he was jailed for 20 days.
 The guilty plea would validate the officers' improper arrest and increment their quota, so he became a continuous target.